 How I Built It

-Basically, everything except the external travel search service runs inside of IBM Bluemix platform, as depicted in the following screenshot.
+Basically, everything except the external travel search service runs inside of IBM Bluemix platform.

 IBM offered a free trial to all participants of the hackathon, so I didn’t have to worry about where to run the app.